Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-\item \textbf{Price of Anarchy:} In symmetric settings (i.e., equal shares and identical value distributions across agents), robust guarantees on the ideal utility also imply bounds on the Price of Anarchy -- the fraction of the optimal welfare achieved under any equilibrium.
-In particular, for $n$ symmetric agents, the expected maximum social welfare by round $t$ is at most $t \sum_i \vstar_i(\a_i)$.
-On the other hand, the strategy we suggest in each of the cases above can guarantee every agent $i$ close to $\vstar_i(\a_i)t$ utility, irrespective of how other agents act.
-This means that in any Nash equilibrium, every agent must have at least that much utility, thereby showing that \dmmf is {fair and} efficient in large markets under mild assumptions on the value distributions (\cref{cor:single:welfare}).
+\paragraph{Price of Anarchy} In symmetric settings (i.e., equal shares and identical value distributions across agents), robust guarantees on the ideal utility also imply bounds on the Price of Anarchy -- the inverse of the fraction of the optimal welfare achieved under any equilibrium.
+In particular, if every agent can robustly guarantee an $c \le 1$ fraction of her ideal utility, then the Price of Anarchy is at most $1/c$.
+This means that in any Nash equilibrium, \dmmf is fair and efficient in large markets under mild assumptions on the value distributions (\cref{cor:single:welfare}).

-\item \textbf{Correlated rounds}: We also extend our guarantees to handle dependent valuations.
-In particular, we consider settings where agent $i$'s values are drawn via a hidden Markov model, with the underlying Markov chain over latent states parameterized by a \emph{decorrelation parameter} $\g_i \in (0,1]$.
+\paragraph{Correlated rounds} We also extend our guarantees to handle time-dependent models.
+We consider settings where agent $i$'s values are drawn via a hidden Markov model, with the underlying Markov chain over latent states parameterized by a \emph{decorrelation parameter} $\g_i \in (0,1]$.
 We define this formally in~\cref{sec:setting}, but at a high level, $\g_i = 1$ indicates independent values, while as $\g_i$ decreases, states become more correlated across rounds.
 Previous work~\cite{DBLP:conf/sigecom/GorokhBI21,DBLP:conf/sigecom/BanerjeeFT23,gorokh2017,guo2010} in this setting focuses exclusively on i.i.d. values, and to the best of our knowledge, we are the first to consider values that can be correlated across rounds.
-We show that under the same \dmmf mechanism, by using a $\b$-aggressive policy with appropriately chosen $\b \le \a_i$, agent $i$ can always guarantee utility in every round $t$

-The actual bounds (\cref{cor:single:big_gamma,cor:single:small_gamma}; also see~\cref{fig:bounds_comp}) are more complicated, but we note that as $\g_i \to 1$ we recover the $1/(2-\a_i)$ guarantee of the independent across rounds values setting.
-See \cref{thm:single:guar} for the general form of our guarantee for any $\g_i$ and $\b$. {We also provide a utility guarantee in \cref{thm:single:state_independent} that is irrespective of $\g_i$ and instead depends on the similarity of agent's values in different states.}
+We show that under the same \dmmf mechanism, by using a $\b$-aggressive policy with appropriately chosen $\b \le \a_i$, agent $i$ can always guarantee a $\Omega(\g_i)$ fraction of her ideal utility (see \cref{cor:single:big_gamma,cor:single:small_gamma} for the detailed bounds).
+We also provide a utility guarantee in \cref{thm:single:state_independent} that is irrespective of $\g_i$ and instead depends on the similarity of the agent's values in different states.